JoseMayconHS/run-backend/README.md

 	    }
 	}

-- post('/login') = `/login` route to the login, receives only an email and a password.
-Returns status and token in message...
+- `post('/login')` = `/login` route to the login, receives only an email and a password.
+Returns status and token in message.
 > { status: Boolean / message: String }